DiviSpace/gf-divi/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Divi Styling for Gravity Forms brings the beauty of the Divi Theme to your Gravity Forms.
-Simply activate the plugin and all Gravity Forms will have the Divi Styling
+Have your Gravity Forms look just like the rest of Divi

 == Description ==